kubevirt/kubevirt.github.io/_posts/2017-07-18-role-of-libvirt.md

 ## Does a VM Spec support all features of libvirt?

-No, libvirt has a wide range of features, reaching beyond pure virtualization fatures, into host, network, and storage management.
+No, libvirt has a wide range of features, reaching beyond pure virtualization features, into host, network, and storage management.
 The API was driven by the requirements of running virtualization on a host.

 A VM Spec however is a VM definition on the _cluster level_, this by itself